frank-zago/ch341-i2c-spi-gpio/README.rst

 The ch341 doesn't work with a Wii nunchuk, possibly because the pull-up value is too low (1500 ohms).

-i2c AT24 eeproms can be read but not programmed properly because the at24 linux driver tries to write a byte at a time, and doesn't wait at all (or enough) between writes.
-Data corruption on writes does occur.

 The GPIOs
 ---------